unocss/unocss/packages/vite/README.md

 ### Svelte/SvelteKit Scoped Mode

-Adding `mode: 'svelte-scoped'` to your UnoCss config options will place styles right inside of each component's style block instead of in a global `uno.css` file.
+Adding `mode: 'svelte-scoped'` to your UnoCSS config options will place styles right inside of each component's style block instead of in a global `uno.css` file.
 Because there is no `import 'uno.css'` in your root `+layout.svelte` preflights and safelist classes have no where to be placed.
 Add the `uno:preflights` or `uno:safelist` attributes to the style block of any component where you want to place them.
 To use both globally, add the following to your root `+layout.svelte`:

 ```html
 <style uno:preflights uno:safelist global></style>